ACM bundles on cubic fourfolds containing a plane: Introduction

-We consider now the case of a cubic fourfold $Y$ containing a plane $P$.
-The plane can be used as in the threefold case to give the structure of quadric fibration $\pi$ over $\PP^2$.
-The corresponding functor $\Xi:\cat{T}_Y\to\Db(\PP^2,\B_0)$ is now an equivalence (see \cite{Kuz:4fold}).
+If we assume further that the cubic fourfold $Y$ contains a plane $P$, then the projection from $P$ onto a skew $\PP^2$ in $\PP^5$ yields a quadric fibration $\pi$ over $\PP^2$.
+As an instance of Kuznetsov's semiorthogonal decomposition of the derived category of a quadric fibration (see \cite{Kuz:Quadric} and Section \ref{subsec:4foldsgeom}), there exists an exact equivalence $\Xi$ between $\mathbf{T}_Y$ and the bounded derived category of sheaves on $\PP^2$ with the action of a sheaf of Clifford algebras $\B_0$ (determined by the structure of quadric fibration on the cubic).

 The category $\Db(\PP^2,\B_0)$ can be described more geometrically.
 Indeed, the singular quadrics of the fibration $\pi$ lie over a sextic plane curve which we denote by $C$.
-Generically, the sextic will be smooth.
+Generically, the sextic is smooth.
 In such a case, we let $S$ be the smooth projective K3 surface obtained as double cover of $\PP^2$ ramified along $C$.
-By \cite{Kuz:4fold}, we have then an equivalence $\Db(\PP^2,\B_0)\cong\Db(S,\A_0)$, where $\A_0$ is a sheaf of Azumaya algebras over $S$.
-The K3 surface $S$ plays an important role in the study of moduli spaces of ACM bundles on cubic fourfolds as explained in the following result.
+We call $S$ the associated K3 surface to the pair $(Y,P)$ or, equivalently, to the quadric fibration $\pi$.
+Otherwise, the K3 surface $S$ is singular over the singular points of $C$.
+Then, by \cite{Kuz:4fold}, we have an equivalence $\Db(\PP^2,\B_0)\cong\Db(S,\A_0)$, where $\A_0$ is a sheaf of algebras over $S$ which, restricted to the smooth locus of $S$, is actually a sheaf of Azumaya algebras.